 What the engine actually does

-The AML Roaster is a real detection system.
+The AML risk-note generator is a working detection system.
 13 active rules, scanning Ethereum mainnet every 30 minutes via GitHub Actions.
 It watches 11 addresses — Tornado Cash pools, OFAC-flagged entities, Lazarus Group wallets, the Ronin Bridge exploiter.

 When it finds something suspicious, it does what any AML system does: assigns a risk score, tags the rules that fired, generates a report.

 But then it does something different.
-It sends the finding to an LLM and says: explain what happened like you’re telling a friend at a bar.
-Then roast them.
+It sends the finding to an LLM and says: explain what happened in plain language, state the risk rationale, and recommend the next review action.

-Here’s an actual roast from a real scan — a wallet that sent five identical zero-value transactions to Tornado Cash’s 0.1 ETH pool:
+Here is an actual assessment note from a scan — a wallet that sent five identical zero-value transactions to Tornado Cash’s 0.1 ETH pool:

 Risk Score: 530 — CRITICAL